What is cobrowsing?

 Cobrowsing can be used in three different ways:

-- Web Chat: The agent offers cobrowsing to the customer during a web chat session, who accepts to begin cobrowsing.
+- Live web chat: The agent offers cobrowsing to the customer during a web chat session, who accepts to begin cobrowsing.

-- Webcalls: The agent offers cobrowsing to the customer during a webcall, who accepts to begin cobrowsing.
+- Web calling: The agent offers cobrowsing to the customer during a webcall, who accepts to begin cobrowsing.

 How do you set up cobrowsing?